scrimba/community/FAQ.md

 You can either use npm or link to CDN's via the <script> tags in the .html file.
 Check the [docs](https://github.com/scrimba/community/blob/master/DOCS.md#external-javascript-libraries) for instructions.

 ## Can I create playlists?
 Yes!
-On your profile, click *Playlists* and then *New*.
+On your profile, click on your profile image in the top right corner and then *New Playlist*.
 Once created, you can add screencasts to it.

-## Can I add a new topic page?
-Topic pages are added manually by the team.
-But we're very open for suggestions!
-If you have a suggestion for a new topic, send us an email (hello@scrimba.com) or let us know in the [chat](https://gitter.im/scrimba_community/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link).

 ## Can I create paid courses on Scrimba?
 Not yet, but you will in the future.